-There shall be a Board of Education to carry on and further the educational work and program of the Church.
-There shall be a President Vice-President and Secretary of the said Board and shall have the right and authority to remove any member and officer thereof
+There shall be a Board of Education to carry on and

+further the educational work and program of the Church.
+There shall be a President Vice-President and Secretary of the said Board.
+The tenure of office of its members and officers shall run concurrently with that of the Administration.

-2. The removal of an officer of the Board of Education must be sustained by a majority vote of the General Board
+- 1. The Presiding Bishop with the approval of the General Board shall appoint members and officers of said Board, and shall have the right and authority to remove any member and officer thereof - 2.
+The removal of an officer of the Board of Education must be sustained by a majority vote of the General Board